asgardeo/asgardeo-tomcat-saml-agent/README.md

 ![Recordit GIF](http://g.recordit.co/IvrtWnDnZ8.gif)

 **NOTE:** Some browsers do not support cookie creation for naked host names (ex:- localhost).
 SSO functionality require cookies in the browser.

 In that case, use `localhost.com` host name for the sample application.
-You will require to edit the SampleApp.properties file in <TOMCAT_HOME>/webapps/SampleApp/WEB-INF/classes directory and set the following:
+You will require to edit the SampleApp .properties file in <TOMCAT_HOME>/webapps/SampleApp/WEB-INF/classes directory and set the following:

 `SAML2.AssertionConsumerURL=http://localhost.com:8080/SampleApp/home.jsp`

 and update the Assertion Consumer URLs in the Identity Server Service Provider configurations accordingly.

 You will also require to add this entry to `hosts` file.
-For windows this file locations is at `<Windows-Installation-Drive>\Windows\System32\drivers\etc\hosts`.
+For windows this file locations is at `<Windows-Installation-Drive>\Windows\System32\drivers\etc
+\hosts`.
 For Linux/Mac OS, this file location is at `/etc/hosts`.

 ## How it works

 In the SampleApp sample, we have two pages.
 A landing page (index.html) which we have not secured, and a secondary page (home.jsp) which we have secured.

 In the SampleApp.properties file in the `identity-agent-sso/resources/SampleApp/src/main/resources` directory, we have set the /SampleApp/index.html as the index page via the following property:

     IndexPage=/SampleApp/index.html

 Hence, the sso agent regards the index.html page as the landing page and would be added to the skipURIs.
 Then, the index page would be regarded as a page that is not secured.

 When a SLO sequence is initiated, the sso agent would redirect the user to this exact page which is configured via the `IndexPage` property.

-In the **index.html** page of the SampleApp, we have added the action for the login button to trigger a SAML authentication:
+In the **index.html** page of the SampleApp, we have added the action for the login button to trigger a SAML
+ authentication:

 `<form method="post" action="samlsso?SAML2.HTTPBinding=HTTP-POST">`

-This would engage the SAML2SSOAgentFilter which is specified in the **web.xml** file in the `identity-agent-sso/resources/SampleApp/src/main/webapp/WEB-INF` directory, and redirect the user to the IdP authentication page.
+This would engage the SAML2SSOAgentFilter which is specified in the **web.xml** file in the `identity-agent-sso /resources/SampleApp/src/main/webapp/WEB-INF` directory, and redirect the user to the IdP authentication page.

 Upon successful authentication, the user would be redirected to the **home.jsp** page.
 In the **home.jsp** file, we have added the following to trigger a SLO flow:

 ``<a href="logout?SAML2.HTTPBinding=HTTP-POST">Logout</a>``

 Clicking on the logout link would trigger the SLO flow engaging the same filter mentioned above.
 The user would be redirected to the page configured via the `IndexPage` property previously discussed.

 ## Integrating SAML into your Java application

 A sample application boilerplate is included in [TODO] which we would use for the following section.
 The structure of the web app boilerplate would be as follows:

 [![INSERT YOUR GRAPHIC HERE](https://miro.medium.com/max/1400/1*M9-eI8gcUugJD_6u7PXN1Q.png)]()